CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

 - Up to $200 may be authorized by the president or by the vice-president in the president's absence

-13.4 All cheques shall be numbered and shall be signed by any two officers who have been accorded signing authority by the Board.
+13.4 All cheques shall be numbered and shall be signed by any two directors who have been accorded signing authority by the Board.

 Article 14 EXECUTION OF DOCUMENTS